-In the Dominican Republic, freedom of the press, expression and dissemination of thought is widely exercised and guaranteed in the Constitution.
-In recent years, there has been a decrease in physical and verbal attacks against journalists.
+In the Dominican Republic, freedom of the press and of expression are real and guaranteed by the Constitution.
+Recent years have seen a decline in verbal and physical attacks on journalists.

 As Dominican democracy seems to consolidate, the media has taken on a more important role and its influence has increased.
 The media landscape is diverse and dynamic, and journalists regularly uncover scandals involving current or former political figures, as well as their entourage.
 The population has access to all media.
 Major newspapers have both print and digital versions, television and radio broadcast daily news programs, and the Internet has grown to become a mass medium that has given rise to smaller outlets.
 The newspapers with the largest circulations are Diario Libre and Listín Diario, with the latter being distributed for free since its inception.

 More and more journalists are identified as having links with political parties.
 As in other countries, politicians present their positions and ideas in the press.
 Disinformation or smear campaigns targeting the media are relatively rare in the Dominican Republic, and most occur on social media.
 These campaigns also work to spread false information about the country.

 The Dominican Constitution guarantees freedom of the press, but some articles of the Penal Code still impose prison sentences for journalists found guilty of defamation or slander.
 In recent years, the Constitutional Court (TCRD) has declared unconstitutional sanctions imposed on directors or owners of media outlets who authorise the publication of information written by a third party (journalist or columnist).
 Several bills aimed at decriminalising press offences have been submitted to the bicameral congress.
 The government has set up a commission of journalists and jurists to study amendments to Law 6132 on the expression and dissemination of thought, which dates from the early 1960s.